megansam5/megansam5/README.md

 ---

-Feel free to reach out to me or explore my repositories to see the projects I've worked on!
+Feel free to reach out to me or explore my repositories to see the projects I've worked on (I've starred my favourite ones)!

 [**LinkedIn**](https://www.linkedin.com/in/megan-lester-480aba255)